 As with much of cooking, the secret to this recipe’s success (in addition to NOT overcooking the pork—hopefully you are seeing the emphasis here) is in building layers of flavor.

 For Instant Pot pork tenderloin, that means an easy garlic herb rub, pan searing the outside of the tenderloin in the Instant Pot prior to pressure cooking, and finishing off the recipe with an easy honey Dijon gravy.

 - Pork Tenderloin.
 A lean, boneless cut of meat, pork tenderloin is delicious and tender.
-It has a very mild flavor, so it’s perfectly suited for spice rubs and sauces.
+It has a very mild flavor, so it’s perfectly suited for spice rubs and sauces (like the smoky rub on this Baked Pork Tenderloin).
 Plus, it’s rich in protein and vitamins.